-Here are links to some of the gear I recommend in my Camera Mechanics and Lightroom Classic Workshops:
+Here are links to some of the gear I recommend in my online photography workshops!
+Enjoy!

 Canon T8i DSLR with EF-S 18-55mm f/4-5.6 IS STM Lens: Compatible with all Canon EF-S lenses.
 Cropped sensor.
 This camera is the newest version of the popular Canon Rebel series.
-(In Europe, it’s called the Canon EOS 850D and in Asia, the EOS Kiss X10i, so don’t be surprised if you find reviews that refer to those names…) It comes with the newer, improved version of the 18-55mm lens, too.
+(In Europe, it’s called the Canon EOS 850D, and in Asia, the EOS Kiss X10i, so don’t be surprised if you find reviews that refer to those names…) It also comes with the newer, improved version of the 18-55mm lens.
 It’s definitely a welcome upgrade.
 With it, you can shoot stills and video, too.
 If you love photography and want an excellent, consumer-level camera, this is the one to choose.

-Canon EOS 5D Mark IV with EF 24-105mm f/4L IS II USM Lens: This is the professional camera I use and I love it!
-It’s has a very sturdy body, which comes in handy when you travel.
+Canon EOS 5D Mark IV with EF 24-105mm f/4L IS II USM Lens: This is the professional camera I use, and I love it!
+It has a very sturdy body, which is handy when traveling.
 (My newest camera was only three weeks old when I tripped, walking up the steps at the Buddhist monastery in Oudong, Cambodia, and bounced it off the steps…Do not try that at home!!! 😱) It does not have a flash.
 It has a full-frame sensor and handles digital noise very well.
 The lens included with this link is an “L” lens, Canon’s designation of professional lenses.
 Oh… and it’s considerably more expensive than some of the other models I recommend here. 😉

-Sony Alpha A6000 Mirrorless Camera with 16-50mm f/3.5-5.6 OSS & 55-210mm f/4.5-6.3 OSS Lenses: If you would prefer a really small and lightweight camera, this Sony is a good choice.
-It’s a 2014 model but has remained in production.
-It is an inexpensive introduction to mirrorless cameras.
+Sony Alpha a6400 Mirrorless Camera with 18-135mm f/3.5-5.6 Lens W/Free ACC Kit: If you prefer a really small and lightweight camera, this Sony is a good choice.
 Cropped sensor.

 Canon EOS RP Mirrorless camera with 24-105 F/4-7.1 IS STM Lens: This is a full-frame Canon mirrorless with a great price tag.
-It is also compatible with all Canon EF and EF-S lenses, using an additional lens mount.
-If you’ve been a Canon shooter and want to try out mirrorless, this is a good choice, since you can use your existing lenses!
+If you add an additional lens mount, it is also compatible with all Canon EF and EF-S lenses.
+If you’ve been a Canon shooter and want to try out mirrorless, this is a good choice since you can use your existing lenses!
+It includes a versatile 24-105 lens.

 Canon EOS R6 with 24-105 f/4L Lens: This camera has the photographers on the KelbyOne Community going crazy.
 (KelbyOne is Scott Kelby’s company.
 I’ve been a member since 2008.)
 Everyone seems to want one.
 It has a full-frame sensor and is compatible with all Canon EF and EF-S lenses, using an additional lens mount.
 It is more expensive than the EOS RP, so it’s an investment.
 In fact, it’s more expensive than my pro camera!
 The lens included with this link is an “L” lens, Canon’s designation of professional lenses.
 I suspect that I’ll break down and add it to my camera collection before long. 😉

-Black Rapid Camera Strap: I love these camera straps!
-They take the pressure off your neck.
+Black Rapid Camera Strap for Everyone: I love these camera straps!
+They were the first Black Rapid straps I used.
+They fit everyone and take the pressure off your neck.
 I wear a heavy camera for hours and don’t feel the weight!
 There are many different designs, so you’ll be able to fit the strap to your personal needs.
 When your strap arrives, go to their website to see the video on how to fit it to your body.

 Wacom Intuos Pro Creative Pen Tablet, Medium: I love editing my photos with this tablet.
 It allows me to control my edits with an electronic pen instead of a mouse, which is much easier.
 This is the size I use at home.
 For travel, I use a smaller version, the Wacom Intuos Creative Pen Tablet, Small.
 The larger version has more controls that you can program to work with your software.
 I don’t know any professional photographers who don’t use a Wacom!

-It is a good addition to your camera bag, especially when you are shooting in a mixed lighting environment.
+It is a good addition to your camera bag, especially when you are shooting in a mixed-lighting environment.
 What is that?
 Say you are shooting a birthday party inside your house.
-The indoor lights are tungsten and, maybe, fluorescent.
-If there is sunlight coming in the windows, that introduces a third color of light.
+The indoor lights are tungsten, LED, and maybe, fluorescent.
+If sunlight comes through the windows, that introduces a fourth color of light.
 It’s hard for your camera to balance those different color temperatures.

-Instead, you shoot a photo of the ColorChecker Passport Photo 2 in the scene.
-Then, follow the directions to either set a custom white balance in your camera for that day, or in Lightroom, when you import your photos.
+Instead, you shoot a photo of the Calibrite ColorChecker Passport Photo 2 in the scene.
+Then, follow the directions to either set a custom white balance in your camera for that day or in Lightroom when you import your photos.
 I prefer to use it in Lightroom Classic.
 That way, I haven’t set a custom white balance and forgotten to change it after shooting.
-(Anyone who has ever set the timer on the camera and forgotten to unset it, knows just what I’m talking about! 😉)
+(Anyone who has ever set the timer on the camera and forgotten to unset it knows just what I’m talking about! 😉)

-The Adobe Photoshop Classic Lightroom CC Book for Digital Photographers (Voices That Matter): This is Scott Kelby’s newest book about setting up and using Lightroom.
+The Adobe Photoshop Lightroom Classic Book (Voices That Matter): This is Scott Kelby’s newest book about setting up and using Lightroom.
 I wouldn’t be without it!

 Lightroom CC Collection Bundle: This is training with SLR Lounge, a California-based photography school.

-Lightroom Made Easy: This is California photographer, Phil Steele’s online training.
-It’s a good place to review what we learn in our workshop.
+Lightroom Made Easy: This is California photographer Phil Steele’s online training.

 The Lightroom System: Great Lightroom training with Matt Kloskowski.
 You install this training on your computer.
 Matt is a fabulous teacher.
 He used to work for KelbyOne before he started his own company.
-I’ve learned from him in person as well as through his online classes.
+I’ve learned from him in person and through his online classes.

 The Photoshop System: You guessed it… great Photoshop training with Matt Kloskowski.